SenthamaraiKannan-Dhanavel/movie-search-engine/README.md

 - **HTML**: The markup language for structuring web pages and defining content.
 - **CSS**: The styling language used to control the visual appearance of web elements.
 - **Axios**: A library for making HTTP requests to fetch data from APIs.
+- **Express**: A fast, unopinionated, minimalist web framework for Node.js, used to build web applications and APIs.
 - **React Router**: A library for handling routing and navigation within the React application.

 ## Features